magneticio/vamp.io/content/events/webinar_5_release_strategies_you_should_know.md

 Pushing the release button these days is a nail-biting experience; you roll the dice and it's all about staying alive and not hurting your customer experience.
-There are, however, a few release strategies you can do to increase the (business) success of your release.
+There are, however, a few release strategies you can use to increase the success of your release, for both tech and business.

-Join us at this live webinar and learn the 5 release management strategies with each its pros and cons.
+Join us at this live webinar and learn the 5 release management strategies with pros and cons for each.

 <!--more-->

 Join this live webinar and learn:

-- the 5 release management strategies with each its pros and cons
+- the 5 release management strategies with pros and cons for each
 - the most used release strategies for mission-critical applications
 - how release management helps to test safely in production with minimal business impact